Dear Old Dad. He just never seems to get the same respect that Mom does.

 One of the most perceptive songwriters of his time, Simon has written lyrics exploring everything from loneliness to jubilation, from troubled water to little towns, from Graceland to Kodachrome.
 In the best song from his mostly ignored 2006 album “Surprise,” he serves up the kind of reassurance and affection only a parent can offer to a child: “I’m gonna watch you shine, gonna watch you grow, gonna paint a sign so you’ll always know, as long as one and one is two, there could never be a father who loved his daughter more than I love you…”

 “Papa’s Got a Brand New Bag,” James Brown, 1965

-America had already shown its appreciation in the early ’60s for the Rhythm & Blues genre coming from the Motown groups (The Miracles, The Supremes), but with this infectious track, James Brown’s first Top Ten hit, the Godfather of Soul offered up a whole different, more passionate breed of soul music.
+America had already shown its appreciation in the early ’60s for the R&B genre coming from the Motown groups (The Miracles, The Supremes), but with this infectious track, Brown’s first Top Ten hit, the Godfather of Soul offered up a whole different breed of soul music.
 Brown wrote the song –perhaps the first funk tune on US charts — about an older man who isn’t shy about strutting his stuff on the dance floor amongst much younger folks: “Come here sister, Papa’s in the swing, he ain’t too hip now, but I can dig that new breed, baby, he ain’t no drag, Papa’s got a brand new bag…”

 “Daddy,” Nicolette Larson, 1980